MinaMonsi/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+   React's useRouteMatch is a hook that allows you to add nested routes to your application.
+This way you can change a single parameter in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+   Form validation is a process in which a web form checks if the information provided by the user is correct.
+If something is missing or incorrect the user will get an alert requiring the user to fix something before proceeding with their registration process.

 1. In 1-2 sentences, define end to end testing.

+   End to end testing involves the testing of an application's workflow from end to end.
+It checks the application from start to finxish and ensures that it runs and behaves as expected.

 ## Instructions